 We Are Not In Normal Times

-However, we are in a most interesting time.
-We are currently experiencing a mortgage market anomaly where the average 15-year mortgage is much lower than the average 5/1 adjustable rate mortgage.
+We experienced a mortgage market anomaly where the average 15-year mortgage was much lower than the average 5/1 adjustable rate mortgage.
 And whenever there is a mortgage market anomaly, you should take full advantage to save the most amount of money.

-Take a look at the latest Freddie Mac mortgage market survey below.
+Take a look at the latest Freddie Mac mortgage market survey below from July 2021.
 It shows the average 15-year mortgage is 2.2% versus 2.52% for a 5/1 ARM.
 However, it’s worth noting the average fees/points is slightly higher for a 15-year mortgage than for a 5/1 ARM.